othermedia/flickr/README.md

 * `photosOf` is the unwrapped version of `getPhotosOf`.
 * `findByUsername` is the unwrapped version of `getUserId`.

+#### Search methods

+The search methods deviate slightly from the interface described above.
+Instead of an `id` value, they accept a `text` string which is the search query to be run.
+The `search` method also takes a `params` object before the `callback` parameter, which allows further search options to be set.

+* `search` calls the callback with a list of photos from the search.
+* `getSearch` is the wrapped version of `search`, and does not accept a `params` object, just a search string, callback and optional scope argument.

 ### `Flickr.Photo` class

 Instances of the `Flickr.Photo` class have the following methods available.